 Are eyes organs?

-Yes, eyes are sensory organs responsible for detecting light and sending visual information to the brain.
+Yes, eyes are sensory organs that detect light and send visual information to the brain.
 The eye is made up of many different parts.
-Those are the cornea, iris, pupil, lens, retina, and optic nerve, all which work together to form visual signals that the brain could understand.
+The cornea, iris, pupil, lens, retina, and optic nerve work together to form visual signals the brain can understand.

 How do eyes see color?